 Keyword importance

 In this section, you can analyze which keywords get traffic and which ones don’t.
 This data is useful for setting keyword priorities.
 The system will check all the keywords that are ranking among the top 30 search results.
-Every number is clickable and a list of respective keywords will unfold upon a click.
+Every number is clickable, and a list of respective keywords will unfold upon a click.

 Keyword importance will tell you which keywords bring traffic to the website and which ones don’t.
 So, if a keyword ranks high but doesn’t bring any visitors to your website, the keyword has a low search volume.
-You can use this data to check if your SEO specialists are doing a good job: if you get a list of keywords and eventually they all make it to the top but you get no traffic, you may be draining your budget.
+You can use this data to check if your SEO specialists are doing a good job: if you get a list of keywords and eventually they all make it to the top, but you get no traffic, you may be draining your budget.

 To get detailed data on keywords and their ranking dynamics, click on any value in the table that you’re interested in learning more about.